jimhigson/oboe.js/writing/main/2_Introduction.md

 which can be used to request any contiguous part of a response rather than the whole.
 Common in download managers but not REST clients.
 This ability can be used to

+Why not this one.
+Resume on a higher semantic level.

 [!Extra diagram: resume after aborted connection] (images/placeholder)